Crow Agency in Big Horn County, Montana — The American West (Mountains)

 The white marble headstones scattered over the battlefield denote where the slain troopers were found and originally buried.
 In 1881 they were reinterred in a single grave on this site.

-The officers’ remains were removed in 1877 to various cemeteries throughout the country.
+The officers remains were removed in 1877 to various cemeteries throughout the country.
 General Custer was buried at West Point.

-Erected by the National Park Service.
+Erected by National Park Service, U.S. Department of the Interior.

 Location.
-45° 34.23′ N, 107° 25.672′ W. Marker is in Crow Agency, Montana, in Big Horn County.
-Marker can be reached from Interstate 90 at milepost 510 near U.S. 212.
+45° 34.23′ N, 107° 25.672′ W. Monument is in Crow Agency, Montana, in Big Horn County.
+It can be reached from Interstate 90 at milepost 510 near U.S. 212.
 Marker is one mile East of I-90.
 Touch for map.
-Marker is in this post office area: Crow Agency MT 59022, United States of America.
+Monument is in this post office area: Crow Agency MT 59022, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Indian Memorial (within shouting distance of this marker); 1984 Archeological Survey (within shouting distance of this marker); Peace Through Unity (within shouting distance of this marker); Companies C & E (within shouting distance of this marker); Memorial Markers (within shouting distance of this marker); Last Stand Hill, June 25, 1876 (within shouting distance of this marker); Little Bighorn Indian Memorial (within shouting distance of this marker); Wooden Leg Hill (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Indian Memorial (within shouting distance of this marker); 1984 Archeological Survey (within shouting distance of this marker); Peace Through Unity (within shouting distance of this marker); Companies C & E (within shouting distance of this marker); Memorial Markers (within shouting distance of this marker); Last Stand Hill, June 25, 1876 (within shouting distance of this marker); Little Bighorn Indian Memorial (within shouting distance of this marker); Wooden Leg Hill (within shouting distance of this marker).
 Touch for a list and map of all markers in Crow Agency.

 More about this monument.
 Located in southeastern Montana, within the Crow Indian Reservation, Little Bighorn Battlefield National Monument memorializes the site of the Battle of the Little Bighorn which took place on June 25-26, 1876.

 Regarding Little Bighorn Battlefield National Monument.
 The two-day battle took place between the U.S. Army's Seventh Cavalry, guided by Crow and Arikara scouts and led by Lt.
-Col. George Armstrong Custer, against bands of Lakota Sioux, Cheyenne, and Arapaho, led by Chief Sitting Bull, a leading voice in combating the U.S Army’s invasion of what he saw as Lakota way of life.
+Col. George Armstrong Custer, against bands of Lakota Sioux, Cheyenne, and Arapaho, led by Chief Sitting Bull, a leading voice in combating the U.S Armys invasion of what he saw as Lakota way of life.

 Little Bighorn was the pinnacle of the Indians' power.
 They had achieved their greatest victory yet, but soon their tenuous union fell apart in the face of the white onslaught.
 Outraged over the death of a popular Civil War hero on the eve of the Centennial, the nation demanded and Indians received harsh retribution.